 The paddle one: SUP11 City Tour, The Netherlands

 See the Netherlands from a whole different perspective – but be prepared to brave the weather.
 This bizarre stand-up paddle board (SUP) trek takes place along 136 miles of canals through 11 cities in Northern Holland.
 Conditions are generally wet and windy, which is all part of the challenge and it’s a gruelling, punishing race.
 Not for the faint-hearted.
 Register here.

 If swimming’s more your thing and you want to give it a try down under then the Big Swim is for you.
 Part of The Pittwater Ocean Swim Series taking in a number of swims along Sydney’s beautiful Northern beaches, The Big Swim from Palm Beach to Whale Beach takes swimmers on a 2.5km open water route.
 It’s even accompanied by a shorter Little Big Swim for less-confident open-water swimmers.
 Register here.

 The hot one: The Namib Race, Namibia

 If you’re after the challenge of a lifetime, you can’t go harder than The Namib Race.
-Organised by desert race experts 4Deserts, this gruelling 250km ultra-race takes seven days to complete.
-The route takes racers along the Western Africa’s skeleton coast, up epic dunes and through the oldest desert in the world.
+Organized by desert race experts 4Deserts, this grueling 250km ultra-race takes seven days to complete.
+The route takes racers along Western Africa’s skeleton coast, up epic dunes, and through the oldest desert in the world.
 Racers are supported by a full medical team with tents to sleep in at night.
-Register herez
+Register here

 The scenic one: Two Oceans Marathon, Cape Town